YuxuanJiangMax/YuxuanJiangMax.github.io/_pages/about.md

 ## News and Updates

 - **March 23:** Grateful to Mr. Loong for knowing that I would get onto a PhD and still offering me a position in Hangzhou Tudun Environmental Technology Co.
-- **Jan 2023：**Glad to be awarded the Best New Employee of the Year by Zhejiang Environmental Science and Technology Co.
+- **Jan 2023：**Glad to be awarded the Best New Employee of the Year by Zhejiang Environmental Science and Technology Cop.
 - **Dec 2022：**Completion of the survey on the basic environmental conditions of water source protection areas in [Daishan County](https://baike.baidu.com/item/%E5%B2%B1%E5%B1%B1%E5%8E%BF/6792495) (Zhejiang, China).
 - **Oct 2022：**Obtained environmental supervision certificate for construction project.
 - **August 22:** Glad to have independently completed the company's promotional [video](https://www.bilibili.com/video/BV1vG411H7jJ/?spm_id_from=333.999.0.0&vd_source=e138d36a71c4a6d180d5b0a155b9bc28) editing.